Australian Small SD and Tiny SD 5c

 One such change was first detected on a small number of 5c pieces in 2007 - the position of the echidna had changed slightly, as had the size of the designer's initials (SD) under the echidna.
 On the older type reverse there was a noticeable gap between the top of the echidna and the rim and the initials SD had curved tops and bottoms; on the newer type reverse the gap between the top of the echidna and the rim was much smaller and the initials SD had flatter tops and bottoms and were also smaller in general.

-Examination of 5c pieces dated 2007 and onwards showed that the small SD/low echinda type was being replaced by the new tiny SD/high echinda type: clearly the Royal Australian Mint had a large supply of 5c reverse dies though as the old design has been used from 2007 up to and including 2016.
-With the exception of 2007 the new design has been used to produce the majority of 5c pieces, suggesting that the initial change occurred late in 2007.
+Examination of 5c pieces dated 2007 and onwards showed that the small SD/low echidna type was being replaced by the new tiny SD/high echidna type: clearly the Royal Australian Mint had a large reserve of 5c reverse dies though as the old design has been used from 2007 up to and including 2022.
+With the exception of 2007 the new design has been used to produce the majority of circulating 5c pieces, suggesting that the initial change occurred late in 2007.

 |Year||Low Echidna||High Echidna||Number searched|

-It is likely that the anomalous 2014 small SD/low echinda is the last circulating example as, until it appeared, the variety's use on circulation coins had been rapidly decreasing and it has not appeared in circulation since.
+It is likely that the anomalous 2014 small SD/low echidna is the last circulating example as, until it appeared, the variety's use on circulation coins had been declining and it had not been seen in circulation since 2010.